drivendataorg/zamba/MAINTAINING.md

-## Adding a new model
+## Adding a new model (for maintainers)

+_Note: These instructions are for adding or updating an [official model](https://github.com/drivendataorg/zamba/tree/master/zamba/models/official_models).
+User-trained models should instead be shared via the [Community Model Zoo](https://github.com/drivendataorg/zamba/wiki) wiki page._

 TLDR; update the the `WEIGHT_LOOKUP` mapping and then run `make publish_models`.

 #### Weight lookup mapping

-The weight lookup mapping in `zamba/models/config.py` connectss each model to the private s3 directory where model training results live.
+The weight lookup mapping in `zamba/models/config.py` connects each model to the private s3 directory where model training results live.
+These directories are only used as the source of what to publish.
+All user-facing model weights come from the public buckets, and official configs are within the zamba package.

 For example,
 ```
 WEIGHT_LOOKUP = {
     "time_distributed": "s3://drivendata-client-zamba/data/results/experiments/td_small_set_full_size_mdlite/version_1/",